 Running Glimmer Sequentially on RCC Systems

-Glimmer's program set does not require a module to be loaded in order to use it on HPC.
+Glimmer's program set requires the gnu module to be loaded in order to use it on HPC.
 There are numerous commands available within Glimmer.
 For a complete list and usage documentation, please refer to the main website as there are release notes available there for this purpose.
 In order to run a command like

 glimmer3 on HPC, simply run the command: